ManuC84/frontend/README.md

 ## How to navigate this project
 * All data is fetched from the backend using redux toolkit async thunks.
 The data is then dispatched to the components and served.
 [Redux slice example](https://imgur.com/IWa2ILl)
-* Responsive css styling is achieved with material-ui for the tech demo, however for definitive styling it's likely the project will use styled-components.
+* Responsive css styling is achieved with material-ui for the tech demo, however for definitive styling the project will use styled-components.
 * On the backend express fetches data from MongoDb and serves it to the front end.
 [Express Example](https://imgur.com/U46qf7P)

 ## Why I built the project this way